Leg Cramps From Diabetes

 Vascular problems

-Regularly elevated sugar index damages the blood supply system.
-The defeat of small vessels with the development of the disease flows smoothly towards problems with large arteries.
 The pathology causes disturbances in the blood supply to tissue structures and, as a result, a convulsive symptom.
 At the same time, at the site of spasms, the skin becomes blue.

 Disposable factors include diabetes mellitus, smoking, high blood pressure, prolonged exposure to cold, and general intoxication of the body.
 Intense smoking causes an increase in total carboxyhemoglobin levels in the body.
 The result is cell starvation and the development of arterial spasms.

-Overheating and muscle warming
+Overheating and muscle-warming

 Dehydration

 Dehydration in diabetes is the most common cause of seizures.
-With endocrine disorders there is a water imbalance: excess glucose is removed by the body in urine, which leads to increased excretion of water, as the main component of urine.
-Exhausting sports training, strenuous physical work, which causes increased sweating and loss of large amounts of fluid, can lead to dehydration.
+With endocrine disorders, there is a water imbalance: excess glucose is removed by the body in urine, which leads to increased excretion of water, as the main component of urine.

 Possible negative consequences

 A convulsive symptom is a signal of the development of neuropathy with damage to nerve endings on the periphery of the nervous system.
 This pathology requires treatment, and constant limb pain and loss of mobility can be neglected.
-The progression of the disease abounds in negative consequences in the form of cardiac arrhythmias and sudden cardiac arrest.

 What to do for first aid?